realies/rpi-compute-node/README.md

 # rpi-compute-node

-A streamlined setup script for transforming a fresh Raspberry Pi OS Lite (64-bit) installation into a lean, Docker-ready compute node.
+A streamlined setup script for transforming a fresh Raspberry Pi OS Lite or Ubuntu Server (64-bit) installation into a lean, Docker-ready compute node.

 ## Overview

-This project provides a bash script that optimizes a Raspberry Pi for compute-intensive tasks by:
+This project provides a bash script that optimises a Raspberry Pi for compute-intensive tasks by:

 1. Cleaning up unnecessary packages and services
 2. Configuring hardware settings for optimal performance